How to Take Product Photos for Amazon: The Complete 2026 Guide

 Common Mistakes to Avoid

-- Using the same image style for all 7 slots — Each slot should serve a different purpose
+- Using the same image style for every slot — Each slot should serve a different purpose

 - Ignoring mobile — Over 70% of Amazon shopping is on mobile.
 Preview all images at mobile resolution